-The price for each of the courses is as follows: Students from Higher Education Institutions $500; Faculty and Staff from Higher Educational Institutions $950; Government and non profit organization employees $950; All others $1750.
-Note we will assign a limited number of places for students, and we will offer a discounted price for organizations which send multiple participants.
+The price for each of the courses is as follows: Students from Higher Education Institutions $500; Faculty and Staff from Higher Educational Institutions $950; Government and nonprofit organization employees $950; All others $1750.
+Note we will assign a limited number of places for students, and we will offer a discounted price for organizations that send multiple participants.
 If your organization wishes to send multiple participants, please contact us to arrange a reduced price before individuals from your organization register and pay separately.

 March 26-27, 2020

 Christian B. Hansen, University Chicago Booth School of Business

 As in many other fields, economists are increasingly making use of high-dimensional models – models with many unknown parameters that need to be inferred from the data.
 Such models arise naturally in modern data sets that include rich information for each unit of observation (a type of “big data”) and in nonparametric applications where researchers wish to learn, rather than impose, functional forms.
 High-dimensional models provide a vehicle for modeling and analyzing complex phenomena and for incorporating rich sources of confounding information into economic models.

 Course Intended Audience

 Applied statisticians and empirical researchers with an emphasis on those interested in economics and the social sciences more generally, graduate students, researchers who want to quickly get an overview on the theory and applications of econometric/statistical methods for high-dimensional data sets.

 - Present an introduction to recent proposals that adapt high-dimensional methods to the problem of doing valid inference about model parameters and illustrate applications of these proposals for doing inference about economically interesting parameters.

 - Provide an overview of and introduction to popular methods from the statistics and machine learning literature.